A vast majority of the time one can participate in ice boating and enjoy a reasonable and acceptable safety margin.

 I thought other iceboaters may be interested."

 We consider wearing a set of ice picks a necessity for added safety.
 Ice picks are worn around the neck and in the event of a fall through the ice can help to pull you out out onto the ice.
-The West Michigan Ice Yacht Club sells ice picks.
+Ice Safety Picks available on Amazon.